 - The standard sidearm of the NVA and Viet Cong in Rising Storm 2: Vietnam.

-- Appears simply as Tokarev in Girls' Frontline.
+- Appears simply as Tokarev in Girls Frontline as a 3-star HG.
 With her "Griffon Dancer" costume, she carries an engraved one fitted with a fancy-shaped blade.

 - H&K CAWS also carries a holstered TT-33, alongside a plush keychain of her and a photo of them together, referencing that both characters were drawn by the same illustrator.

 - Somewhat common in the early Call of Duty games, starting with the original game's expansion pack United Offensive adding it to replace the apparently-stolen Luger pistols the Soviets had to use in the base game.
 Call of Duty 2 makes use of the earlier TT-30, while World at War goes back to the 33 as a frequent sidearm in the Russian campaign and the second-to-last sidearm unlocked in multiplayer, also making a brief appearance alongside a flashlight in the "Project Nova" flashback mission of Black Ops.

 The main flaw of the P38 design is its long and heavy trigger pull, especially in double-action, which makes well-aimed shots, especially the first shot with the hammer down, rather difficult.
 For this reason, it has often been described as "good for eight warning shots and one aimed throw."
 If the trigger pull is mastered, however, it is capable of remarkable accuracy.